dengyin2000/android-commons/README.md

 # android-commons
 Android common utils like Apache commons in java side.
+This is the subset of Apache commons.